Estimate Time4 min

 Spousal contributions to an HSA

 If you're married and covered by an HSA-eligible health plan, you and your spouse can both contribute to your HSA.
 Although a spouse's contributions won't receive automatic payroll deductions like yours may, they can still be deducted from your taxes.
 These contributions will not be considered as a taxable gift and are positioned to benefit from tax-free growth if the contributed money is then used for qualified medical expenses.
-HSA owners and their spouses can make contributions up to the family HSA contribution limit of $7,750 for 2023, or $8,300 in 2024.
+Depending on the type of health plan they're covered under, HSA owners and their spouses may be able to make contributions up to the family HSA contribution limit of $8,300 for 2024, or $8,550 in 2025.
+See IRS Publication 969 for more on annual HSA contribution limits.

-A bonus if both spouses are over 55 years old and have their own HSAs, they can each add $1,000 as a catch-up contribution, totaling $9,750 in 2023.
+A bonus if both spouses are over 55 years old and have their own HSAs, they can each add $1,000 as a catch-up contribution to their separate HSAs, totaling $10,300 in 2024 including the standard contribution limit.

 Funding your HSA when you're on a parent's or guardian's health plan

-If you are over 18 (but under 26), on a parent's or guardian's health family HSA-eligible insurance, and not being counted as their dependent for tax purposes, you are eligible to contribute up to the annual family maximum to your own HSA.
+If you are over 18 (but under 26), on a parent's or guardian's HSA-eligible health plan, and not being counted as their dependent for tax purposes, you are eligible to contribute up to the annual family maximum to your own HSA.
 This does not prevent your parents or guardians from contributing up to the maximum to their own HSAs.

 In other words, those eligible can potentially contribute almost double the amount they'd be able to if they were on an individual plan.
 This can position them to benefit as early as possible from years—or decades—of potentially tax-free growth of their HSA dollars, which can be helpful in retirement preparation.